cabinetoffice/gap-automated-tests/README.md

 - To install dependencies, run `npm install`
 - You'll then need to copy the `.env.example` file to a file called `.env` and enter the login in details for the accounts you will use for testing.
 You can obtain these by talking to Conor Fayle or Connor MacQueen.
-  - `one-login-sandbox-` properties used for signing in to the One Login integration environment - this is a static username/password for the whole environment.
+  - `ONE_LOGIN_SANDBOX_` properties used for signing in to the One Login integration environment - this is a static username/password for the whole environment.
   - The other email/password combinations are for specific accounts.
 - ESLint, Prettier and Husky are installed, so your code will auto-format when committing changes.
+- E2E tests should not be run in parallel - there are measures in place to prevent this in GitHub Actions, but this will not stop you running them locally.
+If you wish to run against Sandbox, please check https://github.com/cabinetoffice/gap-automated-tests/actions to ensure there are no current jobs running, and coordinate with each other.
+- If you wish to run your tests locally, you'll also need to modify the contentful slug to something unique.
+This is to prevent Contentful conflicts.
+You'll need to do this in the following files:
+  - cypress/seed/sql/apply.sql L46
+  - cypress/seed/contentful.ts L43

 ## Running tests